Michelangelo and David,

 Ponte Vecchio, is the “shining gold” above the river Arno.
-Because it is the famous location where you can find the finest and the most traditional goldsmiths and jewellery?
-Instead, it is because Ponte Vecchio is the historic symbol of Florence turning into an extreme elegant and rich city.
-In 16th century, Ponte Vecchio was officially nominated for the exclusive place for fine handcraft business including goldsmiths, of course, for the reason to push away the butcher business which actually occupied the riverside area for 200 years.
+Because it is a famous location where you can find the finest and the most traditional goldsmiths and jewelry?
+Instead, it is because Ponte Vecchio is the historic symbol of Florence turning into an extremely elegant and rich city.
+In the 16th century, Ponte Vecchio was officially nominated for the exclusive place for fine handcraft business including goldsmiths, of course, for the reason to push away the butcher business which actually occupied the riverside area for 200 years.
 The situation is a bit similar to the famous Forum Boario in Rome, where once was occupied by the meat market and the lower-class.

 "Florence, A Boutique Paradise"

-I and my girl friend (who is definitely a “horrible” shopaholic) took our short Florence trip in the late November.
-Yes, we’ve encountered pouring-style rain in our arriving day, however, as an ideal shopping destination, Florence offers us perfect rain-escape to The Mall – the ultimate high-fashion brands outlet, where you can find Gucci, Prada, Ferragamo, Chloe, YSL, Givenchy and so many others I cannot recall now.
+I and my friend (who is definitely a “horrible” shopaholic) took our short Florence trip in late November.
+Yes, we’ve encountered pouring-style rain on our arrival day.
+However, as an ideal shopping destination, Florence offered us the perfect rain-escape with The Mall which is the ultimate high-fashion outlet.
+You can find Gucci, Prada, Ferragamo, Chloe, YSL, Givenchy and so many others I cannot recall now.

 Street Doing Vintage Couture

 "...all the tiny "gaps" are surely stuffed by something from 60s to 90s made-in-Italy, which probably came from grandma's personal collection!"

 My favorite vintage shopping location in this trip is Street Doing Vintage Couture, where we probably spent more than one hour there.